We inspect services registered with us to check that they provide safe care.

 - The inspector may discuss their findings with the provider during or at the end of the inspection

-- The inspector will leave a post inspection feedback questionnaire with the provider on the day of the inspection
+- The inspector will send a post inspection feedback questionnaire with the provider on the day of the inspection

 - The inspector will write up findings from their visit in an inspection report.
-The report will be sent to the provider within 28 days after the inspection
+The report will be sent to the provider within 25 working days after the inspection

-- The registered person providing the service will have up to 14 days to comment on the factual accuracy of the report.
+- The registered person providing the service will have up to 10 working days to comment on the factual accuracy of the report.
 Amendments may be made in light of the comments we receive

 - The report (apart from children’s homes) is then published on our directory.